When Will I Be Notified About My Financial Aid Offers?

 Aid Provided from Sources other than the University Financial Aid Office

 When your scholarship or grant payment from a private source is sent to the University, it will be applied to your University student account, one-half for each semester, unless otherwise specified by the scholarship sponsor.
 You will not receive a credit for financial aid from a private source until the payment actually arrives at the University.
 If the payment creates a credit balance on your University student account, the credit will be refunded to you.
 It is your responsibility to report to the Financial Aid Office all financial aid received by you from any source.
-Aid from outside sources may reduce previously awarded institutional, state, federal, or private funding.
+Aid from outside sources may reduce previously offered institutional, state, federal, or private funding.

 A financial aid over-award occurs when aid received from all sources is greater than the Cost of Attendance (COA), or when need based aid is over the federally determined financial need.
 The Financial Aid Office takes care not to over award a student initially.
-However, circumstances may change after the initial financial aid award is made, resulting in an over-award of financial aid.
-When these circumstances arise we are required to review the financial aid award which could result in an adjustment to the financial aid package to ensure that the total aid received is within federal guidelines.
+However, circumstances may change after the initial financial aid offer is made, resulting in an over-award of financial aid.
+When these circumstances arise we are required to review the financial aid offer which could result in an adjustment to the financial aid package to ensure that the total aid received is within federal guidelines.